What is a Land Registry title plan?

 The Legal Boundary:

-A legal boundary deals with the precise separation of ownership of land.
+A legal boundary deals with the precise separation of land ownership.
 It is an invisible line dividing one person’s land from another’s.
 It does not have thickness or width and usually, but not always, falls somewhere in or along a physical boundary feature such as a wall, fence or hedge.
 The exact positions of the legal boundaries are almost never shown on registered title plans.

 Does the Land Registry title plan show the legal boundary?

 The Land Registry title plan doesn't establish precisely where or on which side of a mapped physical feature the legal boundary lies.
-A Title Plan with 'general boundaries' shows the boundary of a property in relation to a physical feature on the ground such as a wall or hedge as identified on our map.
-Your title plan will not therefore establish the precise position of your legal boundary.
+A title plan with 'general boundaries' shows the boundary of a property based on a physical feature on the ground, such as a wall or hedge, as identified on our map.
+Your title plan will not establish the precise position of your legal boundary.

-How can I get a copy of my title plan?
+How do I get a copy of my title plan from the Land Registry?

 Anyone can buy a copy of any title in England and Wales.
-All you need is the property postcode and house number, then you can log onto the Land Registry and order the title plan.
-You can also order an Official Copy of Register of Title at the same time which should be an up to date snap shot of restrictions, ownership and registered charges.
+All you need is the property postcode and house number; then you can log onto the Land Registry and order the title plan.
+You can also order an Official Copy of the Register of Title simultaneously, which should be an up-to-date snapshot of restrictions, ownership and registered charges.

 What is the cost of a title plan?

-You can buy a title plan from the Land Registry Online portal for £3 (or £6 if you include the Official Copy of Register of Title as well).
+You can buy a title plan from the Land Registry Online portal for £3.

 Andrew Boast of Sam Conveyancing